dgiguer/omicplotR/README.md

 This will pop up a window in your default browser.

-For more information, visit [the wiki](https://github.com/dgiguer/omicplotR/wiki).
+To view the tutorials, visit [the wiki](https://github.com/dgiguer/omicplotR/wiki).

 ## Submit bug report

-If omicplotR is not working as expected, please submit an issue that includes the following information:
+If omicplotR is not working as expected, please submit an issue that includes the following information.
+This will help me help you!

 ```
 Please make sure to fill in this template when submitting an issue.
 Thank you for taking the time to submit an issue!